privaci/privaci.github.io/_posts/2022-04-10-4th-ci_sympoisum.md

 **Note that grants are only available to attendees staying for the duration of the symposium. **

+### NSF Student Grant Application

+Students from under-represented groups including but not limited to women, minorities, and members of the LGTBQ+ community are strongly encouraged to apply.

+Students will be provided with support of **$1000-$1500** depending on where they are travelling from to be used towards hotel and airfare costs.

+Registration costs will be waived for all travel grant awardees.
+Travel grant awardees will be expected to participate in both days of the workshop and will be hosted at a mentoring lunch.

+Please use this [link](https://docs.google.com/forms/d/e/1FAIpQLSfo9ZtoCdQlir2PZwmYQCHrFbclkyu7Bl36VDGGcA1UvtqSFQ/viewform?usp=sf_link) to apply asap: .
+We will allocate funding to qualified applicants until funding is used up.

 #### IMPORTANT DATES

 **All deadlines are AoE (Anywhere on Earth).**